^

 Pharmacodynamics

-The component of pantoprazole is the main active medicinal element of Pantokar.
-It depresses the process of releasing hydrochloric acid.
-This happens through the implementation of a specific effect on parietal glandulocytes (more specifically, on a proton pump).
+The component pantoprazole is the main active medicinal element of Pantokar.
+It inhibits the process of secretion of hydrochloric acid.
+This occurs by implementing a specific effect on parietal glandulocytes (more specifically, on the proton pump).

-Pantoprazole undergoes transformation into an active component inside an acid medium.
-Inside the gastric parietal glandulocytes, it inhibits the final stage of the formation of hydrochloric acid (H + / K + -ATPase), regardless of the origin of the causative agent that stimulates its formation.
-The degree of inhibition is determined by the size of the dosage.
-The drug also suppresses stimulated and basal secretion of gastric juice.
+Pantoprazole is converted into the active component in an acidic environment.
+In the gastric parietal glandulocytes, it inhibits the final stage of hydrochloric acid formation (H + /K + -ATPase), regardless of the origin of the stimulating substance that stimulates its formation.
+The degree of inhibition is determined by the dosage.
+The drug also inhibits stimulated and basal secretion of gastric juice.

-Therapy with the use of Pantokar reduces the gastric pH, which is proportional to the increase in secretion of gastrin.
-The drug has an antibacterial effect against Helicobacter pylori and supports manifestations of anti-Helicobacter pills of other drugs.
+Therapy using Pantokar reduces gastric pH, proportionally causing increased secretion of gastrin.
+The drug has an antibacterial effect on Helicobacter pylori and supports the manifestations of anti-Helicobacter properties of other drugs.

-Pharmacological action after a single use of the drug begins quickly and lasts for 24 hours.
-The medicine promotes rapid weakening of pathological symptoms and healing of the intestinal ulcer.
+The pharmacological effect after a single use of the drug begins quickly and lasts for 24 hours.
+The drug promotes rapid weakening of pathological symptoms and healing of intestinal ulcers.

 Pharmacokinetics